flusio/Flus/docs/production.md

 You can find more information on Browscap at [php.net/browscap](https://php.net/browscap).

+## Bonus: Set a brand name

+The generic brand name is “flusio”, but you might want to change it to distinguish your instance from the other ones.
+This is pretty simple: uncomment the `APP_BRAND` variable in your `.env` file, and set the name of your choice.
+It’s recommended to choose a short name.

 ## Bonus: Close the registrations

 You might want to setup a private instance of flusio.
 The registrations can be